OpenEvalProject/evals/manuscripts/elife-90132/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00te3t702 Department of Epidemiology and Biostatistics, College of Public Health, University of Georgia Athens, Georgia United States
+1. Department of Epidemiology and Biostatistics, College of Public Health, University of Georgia Athens, Georgia United States ([ROR:00te3t702](https://ror.org/00te3t702))
-2. https://ror.org/00te3t702 Department of Genetics, University of Georgia Athens, Georgia United States
+2. Department of Genetics, University of Georgia Athens, Georgia United States ([ROR:00te3t702](https://ror.org/00te3t702))
-3. https://ror.org/03czfpz43 Department of Biostatistics and Bioinformatics, Emory University Atlanta, Georgia United States
+3. Department of Biostatistics and Bioinformatics, Emory University Atlanta, Georgia United States ([ROR:03czfpz43](https://ror.org/03czfpz43))
-4. https://ror.org/00te3t702 Department of Health Policy and Management, College of Public Health, University of Georgia Athens, Georgia United States
+4. Department of Health Policy and Management, College of Public Health, University of Georgia Athens, Georgia United States ([ROR:00te3t702](https://ror.org/00te3t702))
-5. https://ror.org/05bnh6r87 Division of Nutritional Sciences, Cornell University Ithaca, New York United States
+5. Division of Nutritional Sciences, Cornell University Ithaca, New York United States ([ROR:05bnh6r87](https://ror.org/05bnh6r87))
-6. https://ror.org/00hj54h04 Dell Pediatric Research Institute and the Depts of Pediatrics, of Nutrition, and of Chemistry, University of Texas at Austin Austin, Texas United States
+6. Dell Pediatric Research Institute and the Depts of Pediatrics, of Nutrition, and of Chemistry, University of Texas at Austin Austin, Texas United States ([ROR:00hj54h04](https://ror.org/00hj54h04))
-7. https://ror.org/00te3t702 Institute of Bioinformatics, University of Georgia Athens, Georgia United States
+7. Institute of Bioinformatics, University of Georgia Athens, Georgia United States ([ROR:00te3t702](https://ror.org/00te3t702))

 † Corresponding author

 ## Abstract

-Circulating omega-3 and omega-6 polyunsaturated fatty acids (PUFAs) have been associated with various chronic diseases and mortality, but results are conflicting.
-Few studies examined the role of omega-6/omega-3 ratio in mortality.
-We investigated plasma omega-3 and omega-6 PUFAs and their ratio in relation to all-cause and cause-specific mortality in a large prospective cohort, the UK Biobank.
+Background:Circulating omega-3 and omega-6 polyunsaturated fatty acids (PUFAs) have been associated with various chronic diseases and mortality, but results are conflicting.
+Few studies examined the role of omega-6/omega-3 ratio in mortality.Methods:We investigated plasma omega-3 and omega-6 PUFAs and their ratio in relation to all-cause and cause-specific mortality in a large prospective cohort, the UK Biobank.
 Of 85,425 participants who had complete information on circulating PUFAs, 6461 died during follow-up, including 2794 from cancer and 1668 from cardiovascular disease (CVD).
-Associations were estimated by multivariable Cox proportional hazards regression with adjustment for relevant risk factors.
-Risk for all three mortality outcomes increased as the ratio of omega-6/omega-3 PUFAs increased (all P trend <0.05).
+Associations were estimated by multivariable Cox proportional hazards regression with adjustment for relevant risk factors.Results:Risk for all three mortality outcomes increased as the ratio of omega-6/omega-3 PUFAs increased (all Ptrend <0.05).
 Comparing the highest to the lowest quintiles, individuals had 26% (95% CI, 15–38%) higher total mortality, 14% (95% CI, 0–31%) higher cancer mortality, and 31% (95% CI, 10–55%) higher CVD mortality.
-Moreover, omega-3 and omega-6 PUFAs in plasma were all inversely associated with all-cause, cancer, and CVD mortality, with omega-3 showing stronger effects.
-Using a population-based cohort in UK Biobank, our study revealed a strong association between the ratio of circulating omega-6/omega-3 PUFAs and the risk of all-cause, cancer, and CVD mortality.
-Research reported in this publication was supported by the National Institute of General Medical Sciences of the National Institute of Health under the award number R35GM143060 (KY).
+Moreover, omega-3 and omega-6 PUFAs in plasma were all inversely associated with all-cause, cancer, and CVD mortality, with omega-3 showing stronger effects.Conclusions:Using a population-based cohort in UK Biobank, our study revealed a strong association between the ratio of circulating omega-6/omega-3 PUFAs and the risk of all-cause, cancer, and CVD mortality.Funding:Research reported in this publication was supported by the National Institute of General Medical Sciences of the National Institute of Health under the award number R35GM143060 (KY).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 ## Introduction